bollu/bollu.github.io/declarative/index.md

 there are _many ways_ to get from the initial value to the final value.
 We
 could:
 - Change the value in constant increments.
 This is what `easing_linear` does.
-- Change the value so that it chages slowly in the beginning, and much faster later.
+- Change the value so that it changes slowly in the beginning, and much faster later.
 This is what `easing_cubic` does.
 - Change the value so that it changes quickly, _overshoots_, and then comes back to the final value.
 This is what `ease_out_back` does.